GondorSigl2022/SOAR/README.md

 To deploy the two infrastructure you will need :
 * Terraform CLI installed
 * AWS CLI installed
+* An nvm version to execute applications front and back
 * A bash version to execute shell scripts

 ## To know